 A better approach may be to commit to a diet and exercise program that is realistic for you to maintain and can produce a stable weight.
 At that point, having a tummy tuck will more likely result in you being able to return your diet and exercise program and hopefully lose a few more pounds rather than gaining weight and developing a look you may not like.

 For women, it is best to be certain that you don’t want to have any more kids—tummy tuck surgery won’t hurt your pregnancy, but you also don’t want to unravel everything you just had surgery to correct.

 Is Liposuction a Better Option for Me?

-If you notice that your abs are tight and you don’t have extra or loose skin, liposuction might be the answer for you.
-Liposuction treats just the fat layer between the skin and stomach muscles.
+If your abs are tight and you don’t have extra or loose skin, liposuction might be the right option for you.
+Liposuction treats the fat layer between the skin and stomach muscles.
 It also works well for the individual who is not fluctuating in weight.
 Just like with a tummy tuck, the results of liposuction are better without weight gain.

 Liposuction is regularly performed in conjunction with a tummy tuck.
 Many people will have their waist and lower back contoured to have a sleek waistline all the way around their midsection, making that clingy shirt fit better in all the right places.